ad12/meddlr/README.md

 Detailed instructions are available in [Getting Started](GETTING_STARTED.md).

 ## Visualizations
-Use [MeddlrViz]() to visualize your medical imaging datasets, ML models, and algorithms.
+Use [MeddlrViz](https://github.com/ad12/meddlr-viz) to visualize your medical imaging datasets, ML models, and more!

 ```bash
 pip install meddlr-viz